CARTAvis/carta-python/docs/source/quickstart.rst

     Suggested actions:
     - Upgrade CARTA to at least '7.1.0'.
-    - Alternatively, use carta-python 2.0.x, the recommended series for CARTA 6.1 - 7.0.
+    - If CARTA cannot be upgraded, use carta-python 2.0.x, the recommended series for CARTA 6.1 - 7.0.
     - If this combination is known to work, set `version_mismatch_action=VersionMismatchAction.WARN`.

 Requires **Python 3.10** or later.
 Install with ``pip``: